 “But, who will bell the cat?” an elderly person spoke.

-“I’ve just the right plan to do it.
+“I’ve got just the right plan to do it.
 It’s clear that the lion is not going to come to the village when the sun’s out.
 Instead, we’ll have to go into the woods.
-I’m a sharpshooter.
-I’ll masquerade myself and go in the jungle, pretending to be as a cow, hiding my gun, and stand innocently in the jungle.
-As soon as the lion approaches me, I’ll shoot him point-blank.
+I’m a sharpshooter, I’ll masquerade myself as a cow and go into the jungle hiding my gun.
+I’ll stand innocently in the jungle and as soon as the lion approaches me, I’ll shoot him point-blank.
 It’ll have no chance of survival.”

-They praised him for his brilliant plan and arranged a full-fledged cow’s hide, complete with a head and a tail.
-They wrapped cow’s skin around him, carefully placed his gun in cow’s mouth, they stuffed wild grass to make him, the fake cow, look plump and off he went to the woods in the most stunning disguise pretending as a cow.
+They praised him for his brilliant plan and arranged a full-fledged cow hide, complete with a head and a tail.
+They wrapped the cow’s skin around him, carefully placed his gun in the cow’s mouth, stuffed wild grass to make him, the fake cow, look plump, and off he went to the woods in the most stunning disguise pretending to be a cow.

-No sooner did half an hour pass than the man was seen rushing back towards the village.
-He was without his gun, his clothes somewhat torn, strands of tall grass falling out of his pockets, cow’s skin was loosely hanging off, cow’s head was still stuck to his head, he no longer looked the perfect mascot of a cow.
+No sooner had half an hour passed when the man was seen rushing back towards the village.
+He was without his gun and his clothes were somewhat torn.
+Strands of tall grass were falling out of his pockets, the cow’s skin was loosely hanging off him, the cow’s head was still stuck to his head, and he no longer looked like the perfect mascot of a cow.

-The villagers gathered quickly, they helped him in taking off the hide, offered him a seat, gave him water, they calmed him down.
+The villagers gathered quickly, they helped him in taking off the hide, offered him a seat, gave him water, and calmed him down.

 “You look really scared and distressed.
 Did the lion overpower you or something?”
 A man asked, pitifully glancing at his tattered condition.